 Loss often leads people to change.
-The loss of a loved one led Yamila Roman Escalona to change her life.
-She created a non-profit organization Yaya Por Vida to honor her sister Yaya.
+The loss of a loved one led Yamila Rollan Escalona to change her life.
+She created a non-profit organization Yaya Por Vida to honor her sister Yaritza Rollan.
 Yaya, who was a multi-talented artist, died of an accidental overdose.
 The foundation presents art exhibitions featuring artists, who are familiar with the plight of substance abuse.

 Our loved ones never leave us.
 They go to a better place, somewhere among the stars.
 Sometimes they come back.
 “I Have Lived Once Before” is the name of the current exhibition.
 It’s centered around the theme of Reincarnation with a focus on street art, one of Yaya’s favorites.

 Yamila described the event with details as follows in her press release:

 Over 20 local South Florida artists in recovery, allies of the movement, families suffering the plight of substance use disorder, and families of loss will display, and their work will be auctioned for our cause.
 We began our first Art as Healing program series in January 2021 and continue to run under the directive of local artist Michelle Swift.

 “we’re all tiny, walking galaxies—and that the magic is within us.”Adriana Jay

 In October of 2021, we recently added Art as Healing to our monthly houseless care kit drive.
 Every piece of art created by community members during that time period through May 2022 will be displayed.
 We continue to secure donations and count on the public’s support to fuel funds for our Art as Healing Rehab and Street Edition programming.
 ‘I Have Lived Once Before” is centered around Reincarnation with street art as a focus style all reflected in Yaya’s legacy in the arts.
 Pieces created by Yaya in her lifetime will also be displayed in celebration of her life.